dominik-lenda/azure-certify-me-notes/pool.md

 - Ultra Disk for most demanding apps, extremely scalable, up to 64TB

+### File
+File storage account benefits
+- easy sharing
+- managed hardware and OS
+- resilient to network issues

+Useful scenarios for using file storage:
+- hybric - supplement or replace existing on-premise file storage
+- lift and shift - move existing file storages and related services to Azure

+### Archive
+Overview:
+- lowest price
+- durable, encrypted, stable
+- perfect for infrequent access
+- free up premium storage
+- secure so any personal data can be stored
+- it is a blob storage, so tools that apply to Blobs are used with Archive storage

 ## 6. Database

 ## 7. Authentication and Authorization